Nancye Tuttle, Wells: Danger from out of nowhere

 The 32-foot-long boat tossed and turned in 10-foot seas as rain pounded down, thunder crashed loudly and lightning slashed brightly through the dark summer sky.

 Obeying his strict command, I sat upright on the couch.
-I prayed hard and gripped the side of the baby bed, where my infant daughter Wendy, just six-weeks-old, soundly slept, too young to realize the nightmare going on around her.
+I prayed hard and gripped the side of the baby bed, where my infant daughter Wendy, just 6 weeks old, soundly slept, too young to realize the nightmare going on around her.

 It was Father’s Day, 1970.
 We had spent the night before on board the Marnie II at an Atlantic City marina, traveling there with friends from Cape May, our home port, and giving Wendy her first taste of boating.